The text below is an academic paper by Min. Sky-Ceu Kingshill presented in Athens

 entire being.
 I noticed this in my own life years ago when I first came to New York to study

 Laban Movement Analysis.
-Even though I had much knowledge about movement I was
+Even though I had much knowledge about the movement I was

 somehow always holding my breath.
 During the period that I was becoming a Certified